 The opportunity to serve the community is what sparked Romeo White’s entrance into the drag world, back in 2010, and kept him pursuing new heights.
-Don’t let his shy personality fool you, White has earned the title of Mister Tucson Pride, Mister Tucson Pride, Mister King of the Desert Mister USofA MI 2010, and has competed at the national Mister USofA MI pageant twice as first alternate representing Arizona.
+Don’t let his shy personality fool you, White has earned the title of Mister Tucson Pride and Mister King of the Desert Mister USofA MI 2010, and has competed at the national Mister USofA MI pageant twice as first alternate representing Arizona.

 Echo: What made you decide to run for EOY this year?

 White: The system really interested me because it really allows the entertainer to be who they are.
 They don’t have to try to fit into a certain demographic or a certain stereotype.
 They definitely want you to embrace who you are.
 To me, that was really intriguing – especially being transgender, because that’s not always something that’s very accepted.
 Entertainer of the Year is very accepting.

 Echo: What does it feel like to be one of four performers from Tucson to win a title at Arizona EOY?